Fighting Curriculum Bans and Classroom Censorship

 Read our fact sheet about promising practices to build affirming and antiracist schools here.

-HB 1532 and HB 2521 are two bills in the Pennsylvania legislature violate our long history of free speech by dictating what teachers can say in the classroom.
-The bills seek to intimidate teachers and prevent discussions of current events or American history, conversations that students need to be prepared for adulthood, become informed critical thinkers, and participate fully in civic society.
+HB 1532 and HB 2521were two bills in the 2022 Pennsylvania legislature that violated our long history of free speech by dictating what teachers can say in the classroom.
+We are happy that these bills “died” due to inaction at the end of the 2022 session.
+The bills sought to intimidate teachers and prevent discussions of current events or American history, conversations that students need to be prepared for adulthood, become informed critical thinkers, and participate fully in civic society.

 • Read ELC’s letter to the General Assembly opposing HB 1532.